abramhindle/CMPUT404-project-socialdistribution/README.md

 ```

 Lastly, in **settings.py** of the *social_distribution* directory.
-Change the default of DATABASES from sqlite3 to postgresql
+Change the default of DATABASES from sqlite3 to postgresql.
 For the **NAME**, use the name of your database

 ```